ellbur/quicksignals/README.md

 ## `ComputedTarget`

 The real logic of the library takes place in [`ComputedTarget`](https://github.com/ellbur/quicksignals/blob/main/src/quicksignals/ComputedTarget.scala), which handles the fussy details of invoking callbacks and cancelling dependencies.
-There's nothing magical or enlightening about code.
+There's nothing magical or enlightening about the code.
 It turns out the rules for updating invalid values are just boring and finicky.

 But once those are written, everything can be based off of it.